duracelltomi/gtm4wp/readme.txt

 * Added: pagePostTerms data layer variable will now also include a meta key with post meta values that does not start with the _ character.
 This should allow to utilize custom fields added by plugins like Advanced Custom Fields.
 * Added: ability to use a custom path for your server side GTM container.
 This makes GTM4WP compatible with services like stape.io
+* Added: new advanced option to disable browser console.log() messages on frontend

 = 1.16.2 =